KBEQ-FM: Top 40 (1973–1993)

 After about five years, the Wodlingers sold KBEQ.
 They later bought an FM station in Leavenworth, Kansas on 98.9, moving the transmitter to Basehor and raising the power so it would cover the Kansas City radio market.
 (This would later become active rock station KQRC).
 Mariner Communications bought KBEQ in 1977.

 Initially, Q-104's studios were in Kansas City, Kansas, at 55th and Metropolitan, then at River Quay, then at PennTower (31st and Broadway in Kansas City, Missouri) and eventually at Country Club Plaza.
-Some of the DJs during this era included Pat McKay, Bill Bailey (formerly of WLS Chicago), Mike O'Brien (one of the original Q staff, on the air on day one), Steve Garrett, Johnny Rockin' Rowlands, Bobby Ocean, Young Bobby Day, Chuck Nasty (known as Charmin' Chuck Harmon), Johnny Dare, Doug Billings, and Randy Miller.
+Some of the DJs during this era included Pat McKay, Bill Bailey (formerly of WLS Chicago), Mike O'Brien (one of the original Q staff, on the air on day one), Steve Garrett, Johnny Rockin' Rowlands, Bobby Ocean, Young Bobby Day, Chuck Nasty (known as Charmin' Chuck Harmon), Johnny Dare, Doug Billings, Jim (the Boomer) Cambron - the day one overnight DJ, and Randy Miller.
 Many came from other cities for the job and stayed in the market.
 Former KBEY DJs Bobby Kline and Art Hadley (Arthur Lee) eventually joined the airstaff.
 WHB eventually ended its Top 40 format, turning to oldies in 1985, while KBKC/KCPW, which were both located on 94.9 FM, would also flip to oldies itself in 1989.
 By the end of the decade, KBEQ was Kansas City's only Top 40 station.

 In the 1980s, KBEQ's power had increased to 50,000 watts.
 By the 1990s, it was increased again, to its current 100,000 watts.

 In October 1987, Noble Broadcasting acquired KBEQ-FM.

 In 1992, KBEQ began airing alternative rock during the evening hours under the name "Planet Q".
 The show was hosted by Steve Barnes, who would later move to WNNX in Atlanta during its successful alternative format.